BeSnappy/api-docs/readme.md

 ## Introduction

-All Snappy API end-points begin with `https://app.besnappy.com/api/v1/` are use the HTTPS protocol.
+All Snappy API end-points begin with `https://app.besnappy.com/api/v1/` and use the HTTPS protocol.
 All requests should also pass a username and password via to authenticate via Basic Auth.

 Response paylaods are typically JSON; however, a few end-points return only a simple string identifier.